mser521/fall2025/content/resources/narrative-visualization.md

 4. **Missing Context**: Assuming viewers understand background
 5. **Weak Opening**: Failing to hook viewers immediately
 6. **No Call to Action**: Ending without clear next steps
+7. **For Climate-Related Stuff**: Feelings of hopelessness, powerlessness

 ## Questions to Ask When Designing